corpus-tools/icons/README.md

-# icons
+# corpus-tools.org icons

-c-t.o icons collection
+Contains the c-t.o icons collection as JSON (project file for <https://icomoon.io>) and the single SVGs.